yannisalexiou/icsd-scraper/README.md

 * image

 ### getBasicCourses
-Returns all courses with the below details, as an array of objects:
+Returns all courses as an array of objects with the below details:
 * title
 * code
 * semester